Choose the Best Sena Helmet for You – Stryker, Phantom, Impulse, Surge, Cavalry 2 and More

 If you’re interested in the Outforce, check the link below.

-Sena Impulse and Outrush R Modular Helmet Reviews – NEW in 2022
+Sena Impulse, Specter, and Outrush 2 Mesh Modular Helmet Reviews

 A new helmet from Sena in 2022, the Impulse is Sena’s iteration on their popular Outrush modular helmet (the front lid flips up, making it a ¾ helmet).
 As with Sena’s other helmets, you’ll get a big battery and slim controls integrated right into a very well-built helmet.
 This lid is pricey, but you get all the premium features included in the Stryker plus the ability to flip up your chin bar.